-The Chiaravalle Family Association is proud to bring our families together as a welcoming and inclusive community by promoting family interactions, celebrating the diversity of our experiences and volunteering together, both in our building and the greater community.
+The Chiaravalle Family Association brings the school's families together as a welcoming and inclusive community by promoting family interactions, celebrating the diversity of our experiences and volunteering together, both in our building and the greater community.

 The CFA is proud to organize:

 - Staff and teacher recognition events throughout the year.

 - Room level projects and activities as planned by the room parents